jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Standards/3_Automotive.typ

 ) <fig_14>

 The static friction force $H$ itself is composed of the normal force $N$ and a friction coefficient $mu $, which is usually significantly smaller than 1 @Gross2019.
-For stationary consideration, the condition is: $F_t = H = mu N$.
+For stationary evaluation, the condition is: $F_t = H = mu N$.
 If the equation is rearranged, the following can be concluded:

 $ N = F_t / mu  = H/ mu $<eq_2>

-From @eq_2 and considering that $μ << 1$, it is evident that the required normal force $N$ can reach significantly high magnitudes.
-Consequently, the ring clamping force $F_c$ attains the same significantly high magnitudes.
+From @eq_2 and considering that $μ << 1$, it is evident that the required normal force $N$ can reach markedly high magnitudes.
+Consequently, the ring clamping force $F_c$ attains the same substantially high magnitudes.
 Applied to the concept shown in @fig_6, it must be ensured that the normal forces (in radial direction) do not become too high for the tank, which could, among other effects, cause buckling of the tank @Rossow_2014 @Parello2024 @Chen2024.
 Conversely, if the normal force is too small, the consequence would be a weakened, possibly negligible, transfer of torque to or from the #gls("cgh2") tanks.
 Furthermore, upon closer examination of @fig_6, it can be observed that each of the two clamping ring bands exerts pressure on only a small percentage of the tank's available area.
 As a result, the area connecting the tank with the shells is limited.
 Increasing the dimensions of the clamping ring bands and ensuring they can exert pressure over a larger area of the shells could offer two benefits.
 First, when high torque needs to be transferred, effects occurring due to local overloading can be prevented.
 Second, a more reliable connection between the shells and the tanks can be expected.
-Moreover, @Bleser2012 demonstrates different possible positions where the #gls("cgh2") tanks could be placed and connected with the body of the car.
+Moreover, @Bleser2012 illustrates different possible positions where the #gls("cgh2") tanks could be placed and connected with the body of the car.
 They also demonstrate the impact of shell geometries on mass and stiffness.
 Finally, the experimental investigation is briefly mentioned.

 It can be seen that the automotive industry also had a similar idea of not only using hydrogen tanks as fuel providers but leveraging them as an integral part of the load-bearing car structure.
-The presented work from the automotive industry introduces the idea of potentially using #gls("cgh2") tanks as torque-bearing vessels in aerospace as well.
+The reviewed work from the automotive industry introduces the idea of potentially using #gls("cgh2") tanks as torque-bearing vessels in aerospace as well.
 However, the insights obtained from @Bleser2012 cannot be directly applied to an experimental structural validation test of #glspl("swith").

 In addition to academic literature, the field of patents could offer potential insights for experimental structural validation tests of #glspl("swith").
-Given that #glspl("swith") represent a pioneering concept, and adherence to proper scientific work ethics necessitates the utilization of all publicly available resources, it is prudent to examine and present research findings from patents as well.
+Given that #glspl("swith") exhibit a pioneering concept, and adherence to proper scientific work ethics necessitates the utilization of all publicly available resources, it is prudent to examine and present research findings from patents as well.
 // --------------------------------- patents -------------------------------- //
-The patent research provided some information about existing concepts similar to #gls("swith").
+The patent research offered some information about existing concepts similar to #gls("swith").
 Two German patents from the automotive industry are particularly noteworthy in their pursuit of load-bearing pressure cylinder concepts.
 The first, published by BMW in 2015 @Stahl2017, suggests constructing the first longitudinal structure as a pressure cylinder capable of absorbing both fuel and external forces.
 However, according to the description on Google Patents @Stahl2017, this patent was withdrawn, possibly due to the novelty and complexity of such an endeavor.
 The second patent, published by Audi in 2017 @ChristophBechtold2019, addresses motor vehicles with pressure cylinders.
 The patent description explicitly states that the pressure cylinder should be able to absorb both forces and moments within the motor vehicle.
 The concept involves introducing loads into the rigid pressure cylinder via pole caps attached at the ends.
 The sketch from this patent is depicted in @fig_7.
 According to Google Patents @ChristophBechtold2019, the patent remains active until its expiration on December 14, 2037.